isoto-muuyal/muuyal.tech/replit.md

-# muuyal.io
+# muuyal.tech

 ## Overview

-muuyal.io is a modern full-stack web application built as a portfolio website for a software development company based in Chihuahua, Mexico.
+muuyal.tech is a modern full-stack web application built as a portfolio website for a software development company based in Chihuahua, Mexico.
 The application showcases the company's services, portfolio projects, team information, and provides a contact form for potential clients.
 It's designed as a comprehensive business website with a clean, professional interface that highlights the company's expertise in full-stack development, QA automation, and AI integrations.

 ## User Preferences